T-J-Summer/my_first_notebook/README.md

 Take a look at where i got the template from: [The Bootcamp](https://github.com/EDGENortheastern/network-rail-2022-welcome)

 ## Other work i have been doing
-I have also been looking at veriables latly, please feel free to copy one that i have made and give it a go :)
+I have also been looking at veriables latly, please feel free to copy the mini chat bot that I made and give it a go :)

 ```